Code of Conduct

 Other inappropriate behavior:

-If you feel that someone has harassed you or otherwise treated you or someone else inappropriately, please alert the project lead at email@example.com.
+If you feel that someone has harassed you or otherwise treated you or someone else inappropriately, please inform the project lead at email@example.com.

 Address it directly.
 If you’re comfortable bringing up the incident with the person who instigated it, pull them aside to discuss how it affected you.
-Be sure to approach these conversations in a forgiving spirit: an angry or tense conversation will not do either of you any good.
-If you’re unsure how to go about that, try discussing with your manager or with the people and culture team first—they might have some advice about how to make this conversation happen.
+Try to approach these conversations with a forgiving spirit, and assume good intentions.
+If you’re unsure how to go about that, try discussing with a senior member of the team first—they might have some advice about how to make this conversation happen.

-If you’re too frustrated to have a direct conversation, there are a number of alternate routes you can take.
+If you’re uncomfortable with the idea of a direct conversation, there are a number of alternate routes you can take:

 Talk to Angela Plohman.
 Angela oversees the project.
 She can be contacted at firstname.lastname@example.org.

-If you feel you have been unfairly accused of violating this code of conduct, you should contact Dan with a concise description of your grievance.
+If you feel you have been unfairly accused of violating this code of conduct, you should contact Angela with a concise description of your grievance.

-Above text is licensed CC BY-SA 4.0, adapted from the SRCCON code of conduct, FreeBSD’s code of conduct, Vox Media’s product team code of conduct, and Medium’s code of conduct.
+The above text is CC BY-SA 4.0, adapted from the SRCCON code of conduct, FreeBSD’s code of conduct, Vox Media’s product team code of conduct, and Medium’s code of conduct.